muroj/resume/_projects/azure_vm_disk_backups.md

+---
+title: "Azure VM Disk Backups"
+---

 # Azure VM Disk Backups

-SRE receives frequent, ad-hoc requests from various teams to create azure VM disk snapshots (i.e backups).
-These requests oftentimes take *weeks* to fulfill due to conflicting priorities between teams.
-Historically SREs would create the snapshot manually via the azure console or the CLI.
+SRE receives frequent, ad-hoc requests from various teams to create azure VM disk snapshots.
+Historically, SREs would create the snapshot manually via the azure console or the CLI.
+In some cases, these requests could take *weeks* to fulfill due to conflicting priorities between teams.
 The process is manual, time-consuming, and takes an unnecessarily long time to fulfill causing frustration with the requesting team.
 In summary, it is toil, and a great opportunity for automation.

 ## Task